jfrog/jfrog-azure-devops-extension/README.md

 * Pull requests should be created on the *dev* branch.
 * Please make sure the code is covered by tests.
 * Please run `npm run format` for formatting the code before submitting the pull request.
+* Please run `npm run lint` and make sure no new tslint warnings were introduced.

 # Release Notes
 See the release notes [here](https://www.jfrog.com/confluence/display/JFROG/Artifactory+Azure+DevOps+Extension#ArtifactoryAzureDevOpsExtension-ReleaseNotes).